 e.
 A brief description of the procedures for submitting comments and the time and place of any public hearing that will be held, including a statement of procedures to request a public hearing (unless a hearing has already been scheduled) and other procedures by which the public may participate in the final permit decision;

 f.
-A general description of the location of each existing or proposed discharge point and the name of the receiving water and the biosolids use and sewage sludge disposal practice or practices and the location of each sludge treatment works treating domestic sewage and use or disposal sites known at the time of permit application.
+A general description of the location of each existing or proposed discharge point, the name of the receiving water, the biosolids use and sewage sludge disposal practice, the location of each sludge treatment works treating domestic sewage, and use or disposal sites known at the time of permit application.
 For draft general permits, this requirement will be satisfied by a map or description of the permit area;

 g.
 Requirements applicable to cooling water intake structures under § 316 of the CWA, in accordance with 9VAC25-31-165; and

 h.
 Any additional information considered necessary or proper.